gary-archer/oauth.websample.final/README.md

 ### Overview

 * The completed SPA code sample using OAuth 2.0 and Open Id Connect, referenced in my blog at https://authguidance.com
-* The SPA is expected to be hosted by one of our APIs
+* This SPA's static content is designed to be hosted by one of our APIs, in either NodeJS, .Net Core or Java

 ### Details